 One last thing about waiting patiently.
 While I wait, I am not thinking about who will be in the next World Series, any of my old girlfriends, or even what I am having for dinner that night.
 What I am doing is planning and outlining my strategy for shooting the subject when it is right.
 I am viewing the shooting location, the light direction, the camera settings I am going to be using, and even the best spot for my shooting.
 Observe the angle from which the animal approach or antisipate which direction of arrival..
 Which branches, rocks, limbs, etc., does it prefer to rest, hop onto before continuing on.
 These are all considerations you can think about to anticipate where and how the next photo is taken.

 The next bog will cover another technique in wildlife capture.
 In the mean time, stop... and observe the wildlife.
 Be a collector of information before camera pursuit takes place.
-The reward is often much greater than trying chase down everything you spot.
+The reward is often much greater than attempting to chase down everything you spot.
 Animals survive because they are aware of their surroundings.
 Make yourself aware of your surroundings for your next capture.
+Happy shooting.